rebelsky/sams-assorted-musings-reflections/another-month-2020-01.md

 to concerned alums regarding project ignite], and [a fantasy about donations in my name].
 But I decided that I would be better off posting them on separate days.

-I got very few comments on [my musing on Tutorial topics](next-tutorial-2020-01-01).
-Given the number I'd previously received on [Plans], I found that somewhat surprising.
-I guess [Plans] is just a better social media site.
-I suppose I should return.

 Behind the scenes
 -----------------